byxhy/byxhy.github.io/_posts/2015-09-14-Time Tunnel.md

 layout: post
 title: Time Tunnel
 categories: Explore
-excerpt: In graphic design, a pull quote (also known as a lift-out pull quote) is a key phrase, quotation, or excerpt that has been pulled from an article and used as a page layout graphic element, serving to entice readers into the article or to highlight a key topic.
+excerpt: 有人说，她来的时候就有了，信不信你走的时候，我还在...
 In graphic design, a pull quote (also known as a lift-out pull quote) is a key phrase, quotation, or excerpt that has been pulled from an article and used as a page layout graphic element, serving to entice readers into the article or to highlight a key topic.
+In graphic design, a pull quote (also known as a lift-out pull quote) is a key phrase, quotation, or excerpt that has been pulled from an article and used as a page layout graphic element, serving to entice readers into the article or to highlight a key topic.
 ---
-Photo by joshua earle
->有人说，她来的时候就有了，信不信你走的时候，我还在 ...

 <br />